River Waveney – Geldeston Lock to Burgh St Peter

 The Waveney Stardust a purpose built broads cruiser, centrally heated with wheelchair access and full disabled toilet facility is available for groups and families.
 It is designed to offer people, who would not otherwise be able to use a traditional boat, the opportunity to see the Norfolk and Suffolk waterways.
 Cruises run from Hipperson Boatyard, Gillingham Dam.

 Beccles Yacht Station (fee) is set in attractive tree lined surroundings close to the town’s amenities.
 Facilities at the yacht station include showers, disabled toilet, and laundry facilities, and for children, a large grass area and playground.
+The quay heading and moorings posts were replaced for the 2018 season.
 At night the area is lit with coloured lamps that reflect in the water all adding to a delightful setting.
 The yacht station can get very busy during July and August and it is advisable to book a spot with the Harbour Master on 01502 712225 (summer) and 01502 523470 (winter) or via VHF channel 73.

 Ahead is Beccles Bypass Bridge, which has headroom of 12ft at average high water.
 Free mooring is available here for yachts to de-